 In the immediate aftermath of AC Milan’s 3-2 defeat to Juventus on Sunday night, Massimiliano Allegri was once again asked about his club’s decision to allow Andrea Pirlo move to Turin on a free transfer three years ago.

 The Rossoneri boss rolled his eyes and said: “It gets boring saying the same things over and over again.”

 The 46-year-old coach’s continued optimism is both admirable and understandable.
-And he is right that Milan was, in a way, in a worse position than this at this point last year.
-After seven rounds of the 2012-13 Serie A season, the Rossoneri had just seven points.
-This time around, they have eight.
+And he is right that Milan were, in a way, in a worse position than this time last year.
+After seven rounds of the 2012-13 Serie A season, the Rossoneri had just seven points; this time around, they have eight.

 However, there is one crucial difference.
-This time 12 months ago, Milan was eight points adrift of the Champions League places.
-Now the club sits 11 points out of third place, which merely underlines the jump in quality so many of Serie A’s top sides have made over the past year.
+This time 12 months ago, Milan were eight points adrift of the Champions League places; now they lie 11 points in arrears of third place, which merely underlines the jump in quality so many of Serie A’s top sides have made over the past year.

 |MILAN RESULTS & POSITION

 Much was made of the fact that Juventus had been given a tricky start to the season and yet the two-time defending champions are also undefeated, having won six of their games and drawn the other.